 Hedged Equity: This sub-asset class provides diversification to the total portfolio and strives to reduce volatility within the total fund by targeting a very low beta relative to the US equity market.
 This low beta, in combination with alpha strategies, is expected to generate returns over a full market cycle in line with the returns of the Domestic Equity sub-asset class.
 However, because of the unique structure of this sub-asset class, it is expected to generate returns in a different fashion (i.e. absent a high correlation to US equity).
 It would be expected that during periods of stock market strength, this portfolio would lag the US equity sub-asset class.
-Conversely, during periods of stock market weakness, this portfolio should be expected to outperform the US equity sub-asset class.
-The alpha implementation strategies within this sub-asset class will include a variety of marketable alternative strategies including, but not limited to long/short equity, convertible arbitrage, event driven, relative value, global fixed income/currencies, managed futures, and commodities both on a domestic and international basis.
+Conversely, during periods of stock market weakness, this portfolio would be expected to outperform the US equity sub-asset class.
+The alpha implementation strategies within this sub-asset class will include a variety of marketable alternative strategies including, but not limited to long/short equity, convertible arbitrage, event driven, relative value, global fixed income, currencies, managed futures, and commodities both on a domestic and international basis.

-International Developed Equity: The specific investments in the category must be consistent with South Carolina law, statutory and constitutional.
-At the present time, ADRs, ETFs, and Investment Companies registered under 15 USC 80(a)(1) et seq. appear to be the only vehicles for these investments.
-Like the Domestic Equity subasset class, International Developed Equity seeks to provide long-term capital appreciation and dividend income that, in aggregate, are expected to substantially exceed the rate of inflation.
+International Developed Equity: Like the Domestic Equity sub-asset class, International Developed Equity seeks to provide long-term capital appreciation and dividend income that, in aggregate, are expected to substantially exceed the rate of inflation.
 Investments in this category will be made through a diverse group of strategies varying in size, investment style, and exposure to opportunities in a large group of developed countries.
 It is expected that investments in this sub-asset class will perform well during periods of rising economic growth and/or falling inflation, however, because of the non-US nature of these investments, they will also include non-dollar currency exposure not found within the US equity portfolio.
-This currency exposure during periods of dollar weakness will improve this portfolio's performance, and, conversely, during periods of dollar strength it is more likely that these investments will lag the US equity subasset class.
+This currency exposure during periods of dollar weakness will improve the Portfolio's performance, and, conversely, during periods of dollar strength it is more likely that these investments will lag the US equity sub-asset class.
 Characteristics of this sub-asset class include large-cap, mid-cap, small-cap, and micro-cap stocks, and value and growth stocks.
-Investments may also be in specific sectors of the overall non-US market such as technology or energy, as examples.
+Investments may also be in specific sectors of the overall non-US market such as technology or energy.
 Managers could be hired with a global focus or for specific country exposures.
 This sub-asset class will be invested predominantly in equities that make up the Morgan Stanley Capital International (MSCI) Europe, Australia, and Far East (EAFE) Index, however, there may be minor investments in countries outside of EAFE.
 Short selling is expected in this sub-asset class from time to time to rebalance the overall fund.

-Emerging Market Equity: The specific investments in this category must be consistent with South Carolina law, statutory and constitutional.
-At the present time, ADRs, ETFs, and Investment Companies registered under 15 USC 80(a)(1) et seq. appear to be the only vehicles for these investments.
-This sub-asset class seeks to provide long-term capital appreciation in excess of inflation primarily through non-US equity investments in countries outside of those included in the MSCI-EAFE Index.
-Because of the higher growth rates in these countries, higher returns are expected.
+Emerging Market Equity: This sub-asset class seeks to provide long-term capital appreciation in excess of inflation primarily through non-US equity investments in countries outside of those included in the MSCI-EAFE Index.
+Because of the higher growth rates in these countries, higher long-term returns are expected.
 Investments may range in size (large, mid, small, and micro-cap stocks) and style (growth and value) and may be both long and short.